wso2/docs-choreo-dev/en/docs/references/pricing.md

 <br/>

 ### Example 4: Scheduled Job
-An airline will revise its ticket prices based on the price of jet fuel.
+An airline revises its ticket prices based on the price of jet fuel.
 This typically happens once a day.
 The airline uses a scheduled task on Choreo to run this job and to update the jet fuel price once a day.

 #### Scenario